 How are anaesthetists trained?

 Medical students study for five years in both a university and a hospital.
-They then graduate as doctors with the basic medical degree.
+They then graduate as doctors with a full medical degree.
 All doctors then have a further two years of foundation stage training in a range of different specialties.
 This gives a wide basic training and allows them to find out the areas of work they are interested in.
 Doctors who wish to train in anaesthesia apply to go on a training programme which lasts seven more years to become a consultant.

 At first a new anaesthetist works with a consultant anaesthetist by their side all the time.
-As the trainee passes competency assessments and gains experience, the level of supervision is very gradually reduced.
+As the trainee passes capability assessments and gains experience, the level of supervision is very gradually reduced.
 Anaesthetists need to complete all the required standards set by the College.
 They also need to pass a demanding two-part exam called the Fellowship of the Royal College of Anaesthetists (FRCA) before they can continue with the last stage of their training.

 The standards of training in the UK are very high.
 The College has a duty to set and monitor standards of training.
 Hospitals that do not provide a high enough level of training to these standards will no longer be allowed to train anaesthetists.